linode/docs/docs/security/securing-your-server-with-fail2ban.md

     The service will automatically start.

-3. (Optional) If you wish for email support, install Sendmail:
+3. (Optional) If you wish to avail email support, install Sendmail:

         apt-get install sendmail-bin sendmail